foundriesio/docs/source/reference-manual/boards/imx8mq.rst

 Hardware Preparation
 --------------------

-Set up the board for updating using the maufacturing tools:
+Set up the board for updating using the manufacturing tools:

 .. figure:: /_static/boards/imx8mqevk.png
      :width: 400